omahs/manta-front-end/docs/manual_test.md

 ## Gotchas
 - No balances is allowed to go below the existential deposit during any transaction.
 It is expected that UI should not allow such transactions to process.
-For example, transfering 10 DOL from an account that contains 10 DOL is invalid.
+For example, transferring 10 DOL from an account that contains 10 DOL is invalid.